 * The Debate's Clickable Table of Contents: In nearly a decade since the debate, some of the Open Theist posts in this TOL debate have become "go to" resources for some of our KGOV listeners!
 So to better help Bible students find what they're looking for, we provide this clickable Table of Contents:

-Settled View Post 1A Opening Statement Against Open Theism with Arguments from Mat.
+Settled View Post 1A Dr. Samuel Lamerson's Opening Statement Against Open Theism with Arguments from Mat.
 6:8 and Prophecy about Peter [p.
 11 in printed debate available from BEL]

 Settled View Post 3A Reply to Enyart’s Judas Argument; Reply to Non-prophecy [p.
 47]

-Open View Post 3B Assessment of the Debate Progress; Columbine dad’s letter to Lamerson; How to falsify openness; Isaiah settled view [p.
+Open View Post 3B Assessment of the Debate Progress; Columbine dad’s letter to Lamerson; How to Falsify Openness; Isaiah's Settled View "Proof Texts" [p.
 57]

 Settled View Post 5A Reintroduction of Mat.
 6:8 Argument; Reintroduction of Peter Argument; Reintroduction of Judas Argument [p.
 91]

 Open View Post 5B Assessment of the Debate Progress; Exhaustive Foreknowledge and General Immutability Concepts come from Greek Philosophy [97; also at tiny.cc/immutability-from-plato; Correction: Bob references Plato's Republic Book VI but it should be Book V.]

 Settled View Post 6A Author’s Intent Hermeneutic; Reintroduction of Mat.
 6:8; Reintroduction of Peter Argument; Reintroduction of Judas Argument [p.
 111]

 Open View Post 6B JONAH Hermeneutic: Jehovah’s Obvious Nativity Attributes Hermeneutic; List of open theism verses and teachings throughout the three thirds of the history of the entire Bible [p.
 119]

 Settled View Post 7A Enyart is Unresponsive and Misunderstands Linguistic Evidence [p.
 133]